ibenjame/SM-PATseq/README.md

 └── 8_H01
 ```

 * Edit a samples.txt file to describe the multiplexed samples in the experiment.
 This is in the form of header-containing tab-delimited text similar to below.
-Columns should be Index (referring to the barcode index used for the sample; found in scripts/barcodes.master.fasta) and ID (a name for the sample and associated filenames; Do not use any special characters or whitespace)
+Columns should be Index (referring to the barcode index used for the sample; found in scripts/barcodes.master.fasta) and ID (a name for the sample and associated filenames; Do not use any special characters or whitespace).
+Genotype is an optional grouping variable for samples only used in downstream plotting.
 ```
-Index   ID
+Index   ID	Genotype
-89      WT_mRNA_1
+89      WT_mRNA_1	WT
-90      WT_mRNA_2
+90      WT_mRNA_2	WT
-91      WT_mRNA_3
+91      WT_mRNA_3	WT
-92      MUT_mRNA_1
+92      MUT_mRNA_1	MUT
-93      MUT_mRNA_2
+93      MUT_mRNA_2	MUT
-94      MUT_mRNA_3
+94      MUT_mRNA_3	MUT
 ```

 * Locate or obtain your transcriptome fasta (ideally these should contain UTR sequence and not be just coding).
 Edit config.yaml to reflect the path and filename of your transcriptome fasta file.